 Ohio Media School abides with Section 103 of the Veterans Benefits and Transition Act of 2018.
-Ohio Media School permits any covered individual to attend or participate in the course of education during the period beginning on the date on which the individual provides our institution a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 and ending on the earlier of the following Dates:
+Ohio Media School permits any covered individual\ to attend or participate in the course of education during the period beginning on the date on which the individual provides our institution a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 and ending on the earlier of the following Dates:

 - 1. The date on which payment from the VA is made to the institution - 2.
-90 days after the date the institution certified tuition and fees following the receipt of the certificate of eligibility

-Furthermore, Ohio Media School does not impose any penalty, including the assessment of late fees, the denial of access to classes, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement of funding from the Department of Veterans Affairs under chapter 31 or 33.
+90 days after the date the institution certified tuition and fees following the receipt of the certificate of eligibility denial of access to classes, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement of funding from the Department of Veterans Affairs under chapter 31 or 33.